Wangaratta is quite possibly the perfect regional Australian holiday package.

 For more information, please visit www.visitwangaratta.com.au.

 Do you have any tips to add to our Wangaratta travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
 He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
 Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.